 I buy:

-- rice flours – white, brown, and sweet (aka glutinous – I’ve had a reaction with mochiko, so I think it isn’t Celiac-safe)
+- Rice flours – white, brown, and sweet (aka glutinous – I’ve had a reaction with mochiko, so I think it isn’t Celiac-safe)

-- potato flour (not to be confused with potato starch!)
+- Potato flour (not to be confused with potato starch!)

 Bouchard Family Farms